Gift-Alago/workflow-automation/README.md

 A Text Parser scans the ticket description and determines priority:
 - High Priority → Contains words like "not working", "urgent", "site is down", or "can't access".
 - Medium Priority → Contains words like "error", "broken", "glitch", or "not displaying correctly".
-- Low Priority → Contains word like "how", "setup", "request", "feedback", or "question", typically indicating general inquirires.These are often questions already covered in the FAQ, making them suitable for self-service resolution.
+- Low Priority → Contains word like "how", "setup", "request", "feedback", or "question", typically indicating general inquiries.These are often questions already covered in the FAQ, making them suitable for self-service resolution.

 ### 3️⃣ Automated Actions
 **(Make.com Modules)**